EverettCooley/Bank-Fraud-Customer-Segmentation/README.md

 3. Reevaluating steps 1 through 2 based on accuracy resulting precision, recall and accuracy

 ### Result
-The results include 87% accuracy, 82% percision and 89% recall.
+The results include 87% accuracy, 82% percision and 89% recall while ran on the customer-banking-dataset.